Skip to content

 Basic IT Education is a MUST for future JOBS!

-The students of today are the employees, entrepreneurs and leaders of tomorrow.
+The students of today are the employees, entrepreneurs, and leaders of tomorrow.
 But how do you expect them to create value if basic skills are never taught?

 Exposed to a youth coding project (Scratch), Elizabeth could explore a digital world and build her own projects in a playful way.
-She can feel how a succesful teamwork leads to results, she can be creative.
+She can feel how successful teamwork leads to results, she can be creative.
 At the same time, she will only be successful if she thinks critically and follows the logic of the code.

 Students trained